Image 2023 08 08 T03 44 42

 Spell it out

-You've already sent your CV and/or filled in an application form: surely if the employer just read these carefully they could deduce that you have all the right qualities?
+You've already sent your CV and/or filled in an application form: surely the employer just needs to read these to deduce that you have all the right qualities?

 Possibly yes, but unless you're applying to be Dr Watson, the hiring manager's probably no detective.
 Don't make them hunt for clues and piece your story together: use the supporting statement to highlight all the factors in your favour and make them crystal clear.

-Also remember that the person screening initial applications might not be the actual hiring manager, so try not to assume they'll understand the finer detail of your previous roles.
+Also remember that the person screening initial applications might not be the actual hiring manager (or potentially even a person), so try not to assume they'll understand the finer detail of your previous roles.
 If you want them to know you're the ideal candidate, tell them clearly and explain why in straightforward terms that anyone can understand.

 Lastly of course, proofread, proofread and proofread again.
 That claim about 'accuracy and attention to detail' won't carry much weight if your relationship with spelling and grammar is going through a rocky patch that day.
 If in doubt, get someone else to read it too, as it's easy to miss things in a piece you've read many times.